s9e/SweetDOM/README.md

  - `ParentNode::insertAdjacentText`
  - `ParentNode::replaceChildren`

-On PHP older than 8.1.23, and in PHP versions from 8.2.0 to 8.2.9, the following methods are emulated:
+On PHP older than 8.1.23, and on PHP versions from 8.2.0 to 8.2.9, the following methods are emulated:

  - `ChildNode::after`
  - `ChildNode::before`